sfill70/todotask/README.md

 1. Make sure you have installed docker and ports 8080, 3306 are free
-2. Open a command line in the location where the application is installed and run the command: mvn clean install if *.war file is successfully created docker compose up
+2. Open a command line in the location where the application is installed and run the command: mvn clean install

+   if *.war file is successfully created

+   docker compose up

+   Ubuntu

+   sudo docker compose up

+   If something went wrong, you can try to do this:

+   sudo su

+   docker compose up

 3. The application will download all dependencies and create a docker container.
 Docker container will be launched automatically